 The following groups are eligible to apply for grants from Florida Animal Friend:

 Note: Groups represented by current board members of Florida Animal Friend or current members of the grants committee are not eligible to apply during the term of service.

-You can download a grant application worksheet for a full list of the necessary submission requirements.
+You can download a 2023 Florida Animal Friend Grant Application Worksheet for a full list of the necessary submission requirements.